-The Microsoft Retail Experience Center took Microsoft's VIP attendees on a journey through today’s retail landscape converging physical and digital with a 20’ interactive touch wall and an augmented reality display table.
+The Microsoft Retail Experience Center took VIP attendees on a journey through today’s retail landscape, exploring the industry's merger of physical and digital interfaces with a 20’ interactive touch wall and an augmented reality display table.

-To achieve a digital project with a human aesthetic, we paired Microsoft’s retail sales assets with hand-drawn illustrations and animations.
-Between the Wall and the AR Table, we incorporated 40 of Microsoft’s assets into the experience and hand rendered over 60 animations.
+To achieve a digital project with a distinctively human touch, we paired Microsoft’s retail sales assets with playful hand-drawn illustrations and animations.
+Between the Wall and the AR Table, 40 of Microsoft’s assets were incorporated into the experience with over 60 hand-rendered animations.

-Attendees could explore Microsoft’s digital asset offerings by touching one of the colored, blinking illustrations on the screen to trigger a corresponding animation sequence.
-The interactive hand drawn animations created a magic and decidedly non-digital feeling experience that set it apart from the rest of CES.
+Attendees explored Microsoft’s offerings by touching one of the bright, colorful illustrations on the screen to trigger a corresponding animation sequence.
+The interactive hand-drawn animation's distinct aesthetic set Microsoft's experience apart from the rest of CES.

 To discover Microsoft’s display table options, attendees directed our augmented reality viewer over an illustration of a retail store floor plan, hovering over product logos to view their hero display.
 By moving the viewer closer, attendees could explore display details, with the ability to zoom into individual product tags.
 As attendees viewed each object, four 4k displays above the table showcased corresponding options.
 The hand-drawn aesthetic was consistent across all displays, each item manifesting as a line drawing before transforming into a photo-realistic rendering.